Office of Student Conduct/

 resolving disciplinary matters and Code violations.

-- Behavioral Assessment Team (BAT): creates action plans for individuals who display disturbing or potentially threatening behavior and offers suggestions on how to manage the behavior or student crisis.
-Any campus community member may refer an individual to the BAT.
-(For more information, see the BAT website.)
+- Student Assessment & Information Team (SAIT): creates action plans for individuals who display disturbing or potentially threatening behavior and offers suggestions on how to manage the behavior or student crisis.
+Any campus community member may refer an individual to SAIT.
+SAIT includes members from Student Conduct, Counselling Center, Public Safety, and faculty representatives.
+(For more information, see the SAIT website.)

-- FERPA - Students at Highline Community College have certain rights regarding their educational records
+- FERPA - Students at Highline College have certain rights regarding their educational records

-View a flowchart of the SR&R Conduct and Mediation Process here.
+View a flowchart of the Student Conduct Process here.

-Filing non- SR&R complaintsThe following are NOT handled through the Judicial Affairs/Vice President for Student Services Office.
+Other complaintsThe following are NOT handled through the Student Conduct Office.

 - Faculty Complaint Process (PDF) - pertaining to grades, curriculum content or teaching style